 HIV infection: HCV infection is common among persons with HIV infection because the routes of acquisition are similar.
 For decades, injection drug use has been recognized as the main risk factor for HIV/HCV coinfection, but an increasing number of sexually transmitted HCV infections have been documented in MSM with HIV [43-45].
 In a recent study among MSM with HIV in Europe, Australia, and Canada, HCV incidence significantly increased from 1990 to 2014 .
+Analyses of data from the Multicenter AIDS Cohort Study (MACS) in the United States and from a cohort of HIV-infected MSM in San Diego demonstrated a similar rise in HCV incidence among MSM [46,47].
 In this population, sexual acts that may tear mucous membranes, sex while using methamphetamines, and having other STIs have been associated with HCV infection [43,44].

 Unexplained liver disease or abnormal transaminase levels: In primary care patients with an alanine transaminase (ALT) level 50 to 100 IU/L, HCV prevalence is 10-fold higher than in the general population, whereas hepatitis B (HBV) prevalence was not increased .